Unthrottled/ultra-marathon/content/introduction.md

 By this time, I already sub-consiously knew that I needed to change who I was if I wanted to make up for my unremarkable past life.
 Therefore, I guess past me thought that part of that was loosing 140lbs (63kilos).
 There really was not a specific day or reason where I decided to make the change, but it happened.
 So over the course of a year I just barely ate enough food to get by.
 I learned that you can loose weight without exercising.
 I also gained a very unhealthy relationship with food, which took me a solid 5 years to overcome.
 I went from eating until I was more than full, to not eating anything, to overly high-strung food prepper, to not caring because I know my body now.
 This is a story for another day, and I will leave it as such.
 Important point is that fall 2013 was is the unknowing beginning of my high-octane life chapter.

 Now that I was a skinny-fat 160lb (73kg), I felt like I could actually work out now.
 So fall 2014, my last semester of university (the fifth one if you are counting), I started to work out.
-I had a goal, I wanted to be able to do one-pull up.
-Being an obese growing up, it was something I was never able to do.
+I had a goal, I wanted to be able to do one chin-up.
+A chin-up is the variant of the pull down exercise where the palms of the hand are facing in-wards and elbows are away from the body.
+It is the bicep-centric version of the king  bodyweight pull exercise.
+The pull-up is the variant where the palms face outwards and the elbows travel into the sides of the body.
+Being obese growing up, it was something I was never able to do.

-# Finding my purpose

-# Long Duration != Good

-# Heading H1
-Heading 1 text

-## Heading H2
-Heading 2 text

-### Heading H3
-Heading 3 text

-#### Heading H4
-Heading 4 text

-##### Heading H5
-Heading 5 text

-###### Heading H6
-Heading 6 text

-## Lists
-- Item 1
-- Item 2
-- Item 3
-- Item 4
-- Item 5
+I distinctly remember thinking to myself when I first started working out, "I wish I started sooner, that way everthing, right now, would not be as difficult."
+Curling any weight more than 12lbs was a struggle.
+Somehow, I expected to be able to hold onto and pull down 80lbs (36kg) with each hand.
+It took a solid 5 months of working out for me to be able to perform one chin-up.

+It was at the end of the fall semester 2014 that cemented the current projection of how I wanted to live my life.
+I was able to complete university with my head held high.
+In fact, I remember feeling super confident about my last test that I ever took at university.
+Not having to cram at the last minute like others, because I already spent the time and knew the material.
+That feeling of being in control and knowing I aced my last exam is a savory memory.
+In addition, working out was amazing, being able to accomplish things I never thought possible.
+Plus, not feeling like garbage everyday when waking up was a humongous plus.

+Life satisfaction is amazing and I wanted more of that.
+The feeling of accomplishment and knowing I can have a purpose, really solidified the validation of work in the past 3 years of my life.
+I was hooked, and I knew what I wanted to spend the next significate portion of my life doing.
+I needed to see what I am fully capable of accomplishing.
+An attempt to make up for the 7 years I never really tried at anything important.

+> Note, I do not count time when I was in 6th grade or younger.
+Nobody expects anything amazing from an 12 year old.

+I want to see where my full potential lies.
+I would run myself into the ground to get it but, I would pick myself back up and ask for more.
+Purposely seeking out difficult challenges to see how I measure up.
+I have spent a lot of time by myself, because of that.
+I tend to be where nobody else is, because it is really uncomfortable.
+I will save this story for another article though.

+At the time of this writing, it has been over 9 years since I realized that I can apply myself and succeed.
+While it has been 7 years since becoming a hyper-focused, self-improvement zealot, and about 4 of those I have dedicated to my _ultramarathon_.

+Join me as I share lessons learned by trying really hard to find self actualization and seeing what I can handle.